wunderbrick/btv-water-trail-cms/content/en/_index.md

 # Discover WV's Newest Water Trail

+{{< full-screen-background color="#51AEE5" >}}
 {{< columns count=2 >}}
 {{< column >}}
 {{< spacer >}}
 {{< intro >}}
 Discover and explore the Buckhannon & Tygart Valley River Water Trail, a 45-mile water trail in north-central WV, offering outstanding scenic and recreational opportunities!
 {{< /intro >}}
-{{< /column >}}
-{{< column >}}
-{{< img src="/img/Water Trail Logo.webp" >}}
-{{< /column >}}
-{{< /columns >}}

 {{< spacer >}}
 Two rivers.
 Two cities.
 Two counties.
 One trail.
 The Buckhannon & Tygart Valley River Water Trail flows through peaceful landscapes, quiet meanders, and mature forested landscapes, as well as communities rich in history, including two historic covered bridges.
 Wildlife is plentiful along the entire waterway.
 The region is rich in social, cultural, and historical heritage.
 There are a few short sections of Class I/II water for more experienced paddlers to explore.
 The trail begins near the community of Sago in Upshur County and ends near Arden in Barbour County.
 The trail flows through the cities of Buckhannon and Philippi.
+{{< /column >}}
+{{< column >}}
+{{< img src="/img/Water Trail Logo.webp" >}}
+{{< /column >}}
+{{< /columns >}}
+{{< /full-screen-background >}}

 {{< spacer >}}

-{{< img src="/img/cropped-Buckhannon Halloween Paddle 2024 4.webp" alt="An adult and child paddle during the Buckhannon Halloween Paddle 2024 with a bridge in the distance" height="800px">}}
+{{< full-screen-image src="/img/cropped-Buckhannon Halloween Paddle 2024 4.webp" alt="An adult and child paddle during the Buckhannon Halloween Paddle 2024 with a bridge in the distance" height="100vh">}}
+{{< /full-screen-image >}}

 ## Public Access
 There are 11 public access sites along the BTV Water Trail that allow safe access to the riverway.
 The BTV Water Trail Map & Guide highlights these access sites and other key features along the river.
 Link: BTV Water Trail Map & Guide.
 In the coming years, our team of river stewards aim to create additional river access points and improve existing sites.